fsr/infoscreen/README.md

 This is the second iteration of the **iFSR Infoscreen** for the display in our office window which is still under development.

 ## Development Environment

+Please note, that the backend for the infoscreen has now been moved to the [Propaganda project](https://github.com/fsr/propaganda).

 If you want to work on this project, there are two possibilities: